Navigating the world of nail services and products can be confusing.

 Does not add length.
 Can be drying to natural dry nails after time.
 Solution:Remove gels every 3-6 months and soak natural nails in warm (heat until warm in the microwave) coconut oil for 5 minutes, daily for one week.
 The dryness issue should be resolved.

 Hard Gels are not as porous and can only be removed by filing gel off.
 Hard Gels can be used to add length where Soft Gels cannot.
-With hard gels, the damage is much the same as with acrylic nails.Improper removal and excess filling may damage the natural nail.
+With hard gels, the damage is much the same as with acrylic nails.Improper removal and excess filing may damage the natural nail.

 Adds length.
 A hard gel manicure can last up to 3 weeks.

 Cons: Hard gels are similar to Acrylic Nails.
 The difference is, instead of the Nail Technician mixing a liquid catalyst (monomer) and powder (polymer) together to build a nail, the mixture is combined into one product.

 What makes them alike is the removal process.
 Both Acrylic and Hard Gel nails are meant to be removed with a coarse file or drill file.
 Using a drill takes skill and proper technique.
 Read my blog on how to remove gel nails safely.

 Last but not least...New (and confusing) long wear/hybrid type Nail Polish - nail polish made by a variety of companies all trying to confuse us with terms like, "Gel polish without the light."

 Nail Fitness Nail Rejuvenation & Hardener promotes the growth and strength of natural nails with its unique formula of nail hardening proteins, including Keratin, Calcium, Gelatin, Wheat Protein and Soy Protein.
 Non-yellowing, and quick drying.
 Many prefer natural nails and/or like to do their own nails at home.
 Parisian's Pure Indulgence offers a nail strengthener, Nail Fitness, perfect for the do-it-yourselfer who wants to grow long, healthy nails in no time.

 Read my blog on 6 tips to healthier, Strong Nails.
 No more splitting, peeling and breaking!